jdmar3-comp426/a99-cpyswe/docs/endpoint.md

 ## /app/update/user
 UPDATE a single user (HTTP method PATCH) (the updated user is the current user that is logged in)

 Used when user update information.
 Only username, email, and password.
 A user cannot modify their highestScore.
-The frontend HTML has a form element that will pass the user input to form.js, where the backend endpoint will be called, and it will interact with the database using the HTTP method UPDATE and SQL method UPDATE.
+The frontend HTML has a form element that will pass the user input to form.js, where the backend endpoint will be called, and it will interact with the database using the HTTP method PATCH and SQL method UPDATE.

 ## /app/delete/user
 DELETE a single user (HTTP method DELETE) (the deleted user is the current user that is logged in)